 Specialist property sales in France and Switzerland Wendy’s Houses is based in France and specialises in selling classic residential & investments properties which include Luxury bespoke chalets off plan,...read more

-International money transfers made simple For over 12 years, currency expert James Croft of FC Exchange has been helping clients of Wendy’s Houses with their international transfers, by providing complete peace of mind and...read more
+International money transfers made simple For over 12 years, currency experts FC Exchange have been helping clients of Wendy’s Houses with their international transfers, by providing complete peace of mind and saving them money...read more

 Buying property in France – Independent Legal Experts The French legal system is very different to the UK’s and when purchasing a property in France it is strongly advised...read more